If many of us don’t who we’re against, we don’t know who we’re for. If we don’t who we’re for, we don’t who we are.

 The largest justification for human violence remains the notion that state violence, war is the only means to thwart evil.
 Such a perspective is necessarily connected to hubris.
 Specifically, the arrogant premise that my nation maintains an exclusive handle on morality.

-Such flawed systems of belief simply perpetuate the dualistic tensions that perpetuate armed conflict.
+Such flawed systems of belief simply perpetuates the dualistic tensions that keep alive armed conflict.
 Many profit from the wars, many suffer.
 Those who suffer are rarely given a voice, those who profit often have the ears of the nations.

 And so in the business of peacemaking it is very easy to fall into a new dualistic trap–the nations are the bad guys, but the poor and outcast civilians are the good people I must protect.
 This is simply a new “us” and “them.”
-It’s inevitable conclusion is more violence.
+It’s inevitable conclusion is more violence (and more paternalism).

 And Jesus publicly befriends him.